Recovering the Lost World,

 La Venta became a primary ceremonial center after 747 BC, and certainly a likely founding date for La Venta, as a ceremonial center, would be 747 BC.
 The site was selected to have alignments for April 19, 1492 BC but also for February 28th, 747 BC.
 The alignments were conformed to an axial inclination of 30 degrees.

-Seven basalt 'altars' have also been found, six feet high, and 12 feet wide, whose purpose is "still unclear" to archaeologists.
 The altars are reminiscent of the 'creation' altars built by Maya shamans today.
-If the Olmec altars celebrated recreations of the world at 52 year intervals, the sculptures would extend to 400 BC.
-This matches the archaeological date of abandonment of La Venta.
-If started in 712 BC, the 7th altar would date to 400 BC.
-At a height of six feet, these are not altars, or kingly thrones (as some archaeologists hold), but models of the raised sky. [note 13]
+If the Olmec altars celebrated recreations of the world at 52-year intervals, then seven altars would span 747 BC to about 400 BC, when La Venta was abandoned.
+If started in 712 BC, the 6th altar would date to 400 BC.
+At a height of six feet, these are neither altars nor kingly thrones (as some archaeologists hold), but models of the raised sky.
+At any rate, only six or seven kings in 350 years is not likely.

 The theology of the Olmecs changed after 685 BC at La Venta as everywhere else in the world.
 The emphasis changed from warding off Mars to celebrating Jupiter as the God of deliverance.
-This resolved at Teotihuacan, some 400 years later, to considering Quetzalcoatl, Venus, as the saviour God through his self-sacrifice.
-The understanding reached in Mesoamerica of the events of 685 BC were in essence no different from the understanding achieved in the eastern Mediterranean region.
-The missionaries who followed the Spanish invasion after AD 1500, quickly understood the philosophical underpinnings of the Indian 'idol worship,' and at first considered that Christ had perhaps appeared to the Mexica and the Maya independent of his appearance in Israel.
+This resolved at Teotihuacan, some 400 years later, to considering Quetzalcoatl, Venus, as the savior God through his self-sacrifice.
+The understanding reached in Mesoamerica of the events of 685 BC was in essence no different from the understanding achieved in the Eastern Mediterranean region.
+The missionaries who followed the Spanish invasion after AD 1500, quickly understood the philosophical underpinnings of the Indian "idol worship," and at first considered that Christ had perhaps appeared to the Mexica and the Maya independent of his appearance in Israel.

-The monumental construction at La Venta clearly recalls the events of 685 BC.
+The carved monuments at La Venta clearly recall the events of 685 BC.
 This is shown in the iconography of stela and engraved ceremonial objects, and, in fact, by the creation of the first pyramid in Mesoamerica.
 The pyramid, a "red house," is the image of the lower plasma expulsion of Jupiter in 685 BC.

 When was La Venta abandoned for another location?
 Archaeology suggests 400 to 300 BC.
-That suggests 7 periods of 52 years after 764 BC, when it most likely took over the mandate from Tres Zapotes.
-If we carry the 520 year period forward from the ending year of 868 BC at San Lorenzo, the end of the 'may' would fall in 334 BC for La Venta.
+That suggests 7 periods of 52 years after 764 BC, when La Venta most likely took over the mandate from Tres Zapotes.
+If we carry the 520-year period forward from the ending year of 868 BC at San Lorenzo, the end of the "may" would fall in 334 BC for La Venta.

 The Third Conquest